How Much Food Does Your Dog Really Need?

 Simply put: Your dog gets overweight.
 You may think to yourself, "Well, there's just more of him to love."
 And that may be true, but those extra pounds are not good for his health.
 If your dog eats too many calories every day, he may end up obese—which means he could suffer from the related health issues that come with that condition, such as osteoarthritis, congestive heart failure, labored breathing, Cushing's disease, skin disorders, some cancers, a shortened life span, and a reduced quality of life.

-Shockingly, more than 50 percent of dogs in the U.S. are overweight, according to the Cummings Veterinary Medical Center at Tufts University.
+Shockingly, more than 50 percent of dogs in the U.S. are overweight, according to the Cummings School of Veterinary Medicine at Tufts University.
 So relying on the dog food bag's feeding directions or letting your pup eat as much as he wants are probably not good approaches if you want to keep your dog healthy and active for as long as possible.

-He'll suffer from nutritional deficiencies, lose weight, and develop a dull coat, according to Jessica Romine, DVM, DACVIN, a veterinarian at BluePearl Veterinary Partners in Southfield, Mich.
+He'll suffer from nutritional deficiencies, lose weight, and develop a dull coat, according to Jessica Romine, DVM, DACVIM, a veterinarian at Animal Referral Centre in Aukland, New Zealand.
 "Plus, without enough calories, he'll be hungry all the time and may go searching for food in the trash," says Romine, who is board-certified in veterinary internal medicine.
 "Even worse, if he's drastically underfed for a long time he could end up with heart damage."

 How Do Age, Lifestyle, and Health Factor Into the Mix?

 Let's start with age.
 Growing dogs need more food than adult dogs.
-And it takes dogs about two years to be considered full-grown, although toy breeds may be done growing by six to nine months, Romine says.
+And it takes dogs about two years to be considered full-grown, although toy breeds may be done growing by 6 to 9 months, Romine says.

 Older dogs, on the other hand, may require 20 percent fewer calories to maintain their ideal weight due to metabolic changes.
 So they may benefit from eating a food that's lower in fat and calories.
 Sometimes, though, dogs lose weight as they transition from old to very old.
 That's often because their appetite decreases, maybe due to a diminished sense of smell or taste or difficulty chewing or swallowing.
 Such dogs may benefit from a higher-fat diet that's more palatable and includes more calories.